 Before a patient can wear a prosthesis their residual limb must be healed and have attained the proper shape.
 This means that all fluids that accumulated due to the operation have been removed through compression therapy and that the residual limb edema has subsided.
 Once the residual limb has been properly formed and can bear weight an amputee can be fitted with an early or interim prosthesis.

-After your amputation you should be fitted with the best prosthesis for your needs.
+Each patient should be fitted with the best prosthesis for their individual mobility needs.

-Your prosthetist will likely meet with you in order to better understand your needs and wishes.
-In addition, he or she will assess your residual limb shortly after the amputation and find out if an interim prosthesis is appropriate for you.
+A qualified prosthetist will need to meet with an amputee in order to better understand their needs.
+In addition, a full assessment is needed of the residual limb shortly after the amputation to find out if an interim prosthesis is appropriate.

 The functionality provided by prosthetic components such as prosthetic feet and prosthetic knee joints can vary a lot.
 This means that it’s important to select the right prosthetic components.
-These components and targeted training in how to use them are decisive factors in allowing you to achieve your individual therapy goals.
+These components and targeted training in how to use them are decisive factors in allowing an amputee to achieve their individual therapy goals.

-You can rely on our expertise to choose the right modular system from a comprehensive selection of knees, feet and adaptors and to fabricate and fit a prosthesis that matches your individual needs.
+Patient's can rely on our expertise to choose the right modular system from a comprehensive selection of knees, feet and adaptors and to fabricate and to fit a prosthesis that matches their individual needs.
 The result is a prosthesis that you can rely on at every step during day-to-day life.